hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email whenever the changelog is updated.

+### 14 April 2023

+The following changes were deployed into sandbox.

+#### individuals-charges-api

+Minor clarifications made to the developer hub documentation for the Create and Amend Pension Charges endpoint:

+* Fixed the `isAnnualAllowanceReduced` description to clarify that it's a mandatory field
+* Updated the `formatProviderName` and `formatProviderAddress` error descriptions

 ### 13 April 2023

 The following changes were deployed into sandbox: